Lance Russell: Later career (1989–1997)

 Russell made his debut in World Championship Wrestling (WCW) on the March 11, 1989 edition of NWA World Wide Wrestling alongside Jim Ross.
 It was his first national broadcast.
 In WCW, he also worked with announcers Bob Caudle and Gordon Solie.
 He left WCW in 1993, but still occasionally called matches for the company.
 During the 1990s, he was also the director of programming for RKO General, the owner of WHBQ-TV.
 He also worked as an announcer for Smoky Mountain Wrestling toward the end of their existence.
-He returned to Memphis Wrestling, paired once again with Brown and/or Corey Maclin, and went into semi-retirement with an announcement on Memphis Wrestling in 1997.
+He returned to Memphis Wrestling, paired once again with Brown and/or Corey Maclin, and went into retirement with an announcement on Memphis Wrestling in 1997.

 Legacy and style

 He has been called "one of the greatest wrestling announcers of all time" by SLAM Wrestling and "integral" to Memphis Wrestling.
-Steve Bowden, a professional wrestling manager, said of Russell, "In my heart, he's the announcer equivalent of [former world champ] Lou Thesz."
+Scott Bowden, a professional wrestling manager, said of Russell, "In my heart, he's the announcer equivalent of [former world champ] Lou Thesz."
 Jim Ross included Russell in his top 10 list of favorite wrestling announcers and commentators, calling him a "class act" and "southern legend".
 Mike Mooneyham, a professional wrestling journalist, has called him "the voice of Memphis wrestling".
 Russell was well-respected in his community, both by his co-workers, his family, and the members of his church.
 His achievements earned him various industry awards including inductions into the Pro Wrestling Observer Newsletter Hall of Fame and NWA Hall of Fame.
 Additionally, he taught Sunday school for years, with at least one of his students going on to become a broadcaster.
 His style and delivery has been described as earnest and smooth.
 He was known for his euphemisms such as "Sam Hill" and "Don't start with the smart stuff."